dnaumenko/cassandra-table-migration-tool/README.md

       -d, --dest <value>       target (table name or file) to store results of export/import -v, --verbose <value>    enable debug mode to show intermediate results, disabled by default -t, --debugThreshold <value>
-                               how often print debug messages.
+                               controls how often a tool prints debug messages.
 By default, after 5000 entries

     Following commands supported:

     Command: export [options]
-    export will dump data from the given source table name to a specified folder -l, --limit <value>      how much lines to import/export (0 by default, which means there is no limit)
+    export will dump data from the given source table name to a specified folder -l, --limit <value>      how much rows to export (0 by default, which means there is no limit)
     Command: import
     import will load data from the given folder to a specified table